Creating a migration file for the Copy Migration feature

 • Supports multiple imports and multitasking

-It is prudent for migration that all table spaces are consistent.
-If a copy is included in an exported set and it appears to not be consistent, EXPORT issues message BMC180202.
+We recommend that all table spaces be consistent.
+If a copy is included in an exported set and the spaces are inconsistent and you used the EXPORT command, message BMC180202 is issued.

 Migration file

-The migration file provides a method for transferring all types of BMC AMI Copy and IBM copies between Db2 subsystems.
+You can use the migration file to transfer all types of BMC AMI Copy and IBM copies between Db2 subsystems.

 The migration file contains information to streamline the import recovery process with a minimum of user-supplied knowledge and intervention.
-The MIGRATE and IMPORT commands of BMC AMI Recover are used to complete the transfer and integration of data using the copies.
+You use the MIGRATE and IMPORT commands of BMC AMI Recover to complete the transfer and integration of data by using the copies.

 The SYSCOPY and BMCXCOPY rows and metadata for the selected spaces are written to the designated sequential file.
 The metadata describes each table space with the information needed to translate OBIDs on the target system and to do checks during importing.

-Each exported table space is registered in BMCXCOPY with COPY_TYPE = X. (You can use SPUFI to find data set names of the appropriate migration files.)
+Each exported table space is registered in BMCXCOPY with COPY_TYPE = X. (You can use SQL Processor Using File Input (SPUFI) to find data set names of the appropriate migration files.)

 Example